-Legend has it that the Monastery of Geghard holds the spear which wounded Jesus at his Crucifixion… find out the truth & how to get to Geghard from Yerevan.
+Legend has it that the Geghard Monastery holds the spear which wounded Jesus at his Crucifixion… find out the truth & how to get to Geghard from Yerevan.

-After visiting the pagan temple of Garni, we here at DIY Travel HQ continued our daytrip from Yerevan & hitched a ride to the Monastery of Geghard – yes, that’s a lucky way of how to get to Geghard!
+After visiting the pagan temple of Garni, we here at DIY Travel HQ continued our daytrip from Yerevan & hitched a ride to Geghard Monastery – yes, that’s a lucky way of how to get to Geghard!

 Situated a little further along the Azat River in the Kotayk province of Armenia, this religious complex is a UNESCO World Heritage Site.